-Continuous Integration (CI) and Continuous Delivery (CD) are essential modern game development practices for delivering new Games as a Service features and content early and often.
+Continuous Integration and Continuous Delivery are essential game development practices for delivering new Games as a Service features and content.

 Coupled with a release train, they take much of the pain out of release planning, management, and deployment.
 At the same time, they allow for speedier value delivery and faster feedback from players.

 The first step when setting up a release train is determining a release cadence.
 Based on your studio’s current development iterations, integration capabilities and preferences a hard and fast release schedule should be established.
 It could be monthly, every two weeks, every week or even daily.
 Mapping this cadence to Favro is as simple as creating a release train board.
 Using the example of a weekly cadence, each column will represent the released backlog items: features, assets, levels, etc. for the current week’s development.
 Each week a new column is added to the left side of the board, with weekly releases flowing left to right, most recent to past weeks.

 Before adding or moving any backlog items to release train columns, it’s a good idea to use Favro’s workflow rules to setup auto release tagging.
 For each release train column click the down arrow and select “Set workflow rule…”.
 For the current column next to “Add these tags” click “Specify tags…” and create a tag for the release.
 From this point forward, every time a card is moved, added or created in this column the release tag will automatically be applied.
 This is excellent for better visualizing when each backlog item was released.
 The tags can also be used as a report filter, which I’ll discuss in a bit.